-University Examination of the Foundation Year of Medicine (New Curriculum)
+University Examination of the Foundation Year of Medicine

 Candidates for admission to the Foundation Examination in Medicine must have attended the prescribed course of instruction.
-The subjects for examination are Biology, Chemistry, Clinical Science, Healthcare Informatics and Experimental Physics.
+The subjects for examination are Biology, Chemistry, Clinical Science and Experimental Physics.
 A proportion of the examination marks in each subject may be allocated to the year's work.
-The examination is held in Summer and in Autumn, and must be passed before entering on the courses of the First Year of Medicine (New Curriculum).
+The examination is held in Summer and in Autumn, and must be passed before entering on the courses of the First Medical Year (New Curriculum).